HoustonPanda/udacity_navigation/Report.md

 ### Learning Algorithm

-The we use double q network from Deep Q learning algrithm, which is described in the paper [Deep Q learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
+In this project we use double q network from Deep Q learning algrithm, which is described in the paper [Deep Q learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).

 Two deep q networks with the same structure are used:

 - **`1`** - Fully collected layer, input dim 37, output dim 128.
+RELU activation.
 - **`2`** - Fully collected layer, input dim 128, output dim 64.
+RELU activation.
 - **`3`** - Fully collected layer, input dim 64, output dim 4.

 The learning process lasts n_episodes.
 A memory is used to save all the steps in each episode.
 The local_network is updated every N steps and the target_network is soft-updated based on the local-network weight.